Top Library Science Masters, Doctorates, & PhD Degree Programs in Nashville

 Library Science Degree Requirements

 Admission requirements for a library science degree vary from program to program.
 Some masters programs accept students with a bachelors degree in any major, earned from a regionally accredited institution.
 They may also look for a minimum GPA of 3.0, GRE scores, letters of recommendation and a statement of academic and professional goals.
 In some schools, students may undergo a personal interview, and possibly, need to demonstrate computer skills.
 Students from outside the United States may be required to take the Test of English as a Foreign Language (TOEFL).i

 PhD in Library Science programs may require students to have a masters degree from a program accredited by the American Library Association.
 Some schools may look for candidates with a minimum GPA of 3.5, GRE scores and references.
 Also, doctoral candidates may be asked for material such as an essay, resume, a sample of scholarly research and professional work experience.

 DID YOU KNOW?
 The first American school for library science was founded by Melvil Dewey at Columbia University in 1887.ii

 There is considerable diversity among library science degree programs.
 To help in your decision, we suggest that you read about programs and reach out to the schools about your specific interests and concerns.
 Some students may enter a library science graduate program with a career in mind, whether this is in administration, archives, or librarianship for children.
 If this is you, research the course syllabus to make sure it addresses your needs.

-Popular Schools with Library Science Degrees in Nashville
+Popular Schools with Library Science and Information Management Degrees in Nashville

 |Library and Information Science||Trevecca Nazarene University||MLIS|